 In 1441, Jan Vos was elected prior of the Bruges Charterhouse of Genadedal, an important monastery patronized by the dukes of Burgundy and some of Bruges’s foremost patrician families.
 Vos commissioned at least four works during his decade-long tenure at the helm of the prestigious charterhouse, but only the Virgin and Child and the Exeter Virgin survive today.
 The panels both achieve remarkable monumentality while incorporating myriad minute details.

 The Charterhouse of Bruges will be on view in the museum’s Cabinet Gallery and is curated by Emma Capron, the 2016–18 Anne L. Poulet Curatorial Fellow at The Frick Collection.
 The exhibition will be accompanied by a fully illustrated scholarly catalogue published by The Frick Collection in association with D Giles Ltd., London.

 Major funding for the exhibition is provided by Howard S. Marks and Nancy Marks and an anonymous gift in memory of Melvin R. Seiden.
-Additional support is generously provided by The Andrew W. Mellon Foundation, the General Delegation of the Government of Flanders to the USA, Harlan M. Stone, an anonymous donor, and the Samuel H. Kress Foundation.
+Additional support is generously provided by The Andrew W. Mellon Foundation, the General Delegation of the Government of Flanders to the USA, Mr. and Mrs. Michael J. Horvitz, Margot and Jerry Bogert, Harlan M. Stone, an anonymous donor, the Samuel H. Kress Foundation, and Nicholas Hall.

-The accompanying catalogue is partially underwritten by the Flemish Research Centre for the Arts in the Burgundian Netherlands, Musea Brugge.
+The accompanying catalogue is underwritten, in part, by the Flemish Research Centre for the Arts in the Burgundian Netherlands, Musea Brugge.